GoogleChrome/web.dev/src/site/content/en/secure/security-headers-cheat-sheet/index.md

 ---

 This article lists the most important security headers you can use to protect your website.
-Use this article to understand, look up, and learn how to use web-based security features on your website.
+Use it to understand web-based security features, learn how to implement them on your website, and as a reference for when you need a reminder.

 Security headers recommended for all websites:
 : [X-Content-Type-Options](#xcto)